Vamberk

 Vamberk (/cs/; Wamberg) is a town in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 4,600 inhabitants.
+The town is located on the Zdobnice River, on the border between the Orlice Table and Orlické Foothills.
+Vamberk has a long tradition in lace production.

 Administrative division

 Vamberk consists of three municipal parts (in brackets population according to the 2021 census):